 Other Tin and Thyme Rhubarb Bakes You Might Like

 - Gluten-free rhubarb polenta cake

 - Nonnettes – rhubarb & rose honey cakes

 - Rustic rhubarb galette with orange spelt flaky pastry

 If you’re looking for further inspiration, I have masses of rhubarb recipes on the blog.
 I’m very fond of rhubarb.

 Thanks for visiting Tin and Thyme.
-If you make these spelt rhubarb muffins, I’d love to hear about it in the comments below or via social media.
+If you make these spelt rhubarb muffins, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Spelt Rhubarb Mini Muffins.
 PIN IT.

 Spelt Rhubarb Muffins with a Hint of Rose

 - 125 g unsalted butter – melted